BerkleySitterson/straightFace/README.md

 -**Video Calling**: The app utilizes WebRTC technology to enable real-time video and audio communication between the paired users.

--**Entertainment Challenge**: One user is tasked with making the other user smile or laugh during the call, adding an element of fun and spontaneity.

 -**Chat Functionality**: If the user does not posess a camera, they can use the chat feature to communicate.

 -**Flask/SocketIO Backend**: Flask and Socket.IO are used to create the web server and handle real-time communication between clients.